 What are the attributes of your Lithium division based in Manitoba and your go-forward plan for it?

-Our eight 100% owned Lithium Projects surround the historic Tanco Mine in Manitoba.
-They are Pegmatite hosted Projects where the fist objective is to find a Lithium Pegmatite, the second is to find Spodumene Minerals in the Pegmatite, and third and most important is to find sufficient Lithium mineralization to eventually have an economically viable project.
+Our seven 100% owned Lithium Projects surround the historic Tanco Mine in Manitoba.
+They are Pegmatite hosted Projects where the first objective is to find a Lithium Pegmatite, the second is to find Spodumene Minerals in the Pegmatite, and third and most important is to find sufficient Lithium mineralization to eventually have an economically viable project.
 We have applied for drill permits on the Lithium One and Lithium Two Projects and expect to drill in 2019.
-Currently, the projects are under an Option/Joint Venture Agreement with Azincourt Energy who is funding the exploration efforts.

 Subscribe to receive Corporate Updates, Newsletters and Third Party Reports.